DETAILED ACTION

 6. The method of claim 5, wherein the target analyte detection instrument performs a single detuned multiplex end-point polymerase chain reaction (PCR) on the first patient sample, the PCR comprising about 30 to about 35 cycles.

-14. A method for validating a target analyte instrument system, comprising: performing a polymerase chain reaction on a first quality control sample using the target analyte detection instrument to produce a first quality control record; storing the first quality control record by the target analyte detection instrument in the target analyte detection instrument; verifying whether a valid quality control record is stored in the target analyte detection instrument; and preventing the processing of a patient sample by the target analyte detection instrument if there is not a valid quality control record stored in the target analyte detection instrument, wherein processing the patient sample comprises performing a polymerase chain reaction on the patient sample using the target analyte detection instrument.
+14. A method for validating a target analyte instrument system, comprising: performing a polymerase chain reaction on a first quality control sample using the target analyte detection instrument to produce a first quality control record; storing, with a central processing unit of the target analyte detection instrument, the first quality control record in the target analyte detection instrument; before processing a patient sample with the target analyte detection instrument, verifying with the central processing unit of the target analyte detection instrument whether the first quality control record is a valid quality control record; and preventing the processing of the patient sample with the central processing unit of the target analyte detection instrument if there is not a valid quality control record stored in the target analyte detection instrument, wherein processing the patient sample comprises performing a polymerase chain reaction on the patient sample using the target analyte detection instrument, wherein the patient sample is loaded into a first test cartridge coming from a first lot and the first quality control sample is processed in a second test cartridge coming from a second lot, wherein the first lot is different from the second lot; and preventing the processing of the patient sample with the central processing unit when the first lot is different from the second lot.

 13. A method for processing at least a first patient sample comprising: a) receiving a first patient sample; b) receiving a first test order by a bi-directional LIS interchange in a first file format from a hospital LIS for the first patient sample, wherein the bidirectional LIS interchange is on a sample processing instrument, and the bi-directional LIS interchange converts the first file format to a second file format; c) loading the first patient sample into a cartridge, the cartridge comprising a machine readable information tag; d) loading the cartridge into the sample processing instrument comprising a first device that scans machine readable identification tags; e) scanning the machine readable identification tag by the first device; and f) processing the first patient sample in the sample processing instrument using the second file format, wherein the sample processing instrument generates; a first result identifying at least one pathogen in the first patient sample processed by the sample processing instrument; and wherein the first result is automatically reported from the bi-directional LIS interchange.